-UNIX is a registered trademark of The Open Group in the United States and other countries.

-Linux is trademark or registered trademark of Mr. Linus Torvalds, in the United States and other countries.

-Red Hat, RPM and all Red Hat based marks and logs are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries.
+- UNIX is a registered trademark of The Open Group in the United States and other countries. - Linux is a registered trademark of Linus Torvalds. - Red Hat is a registered trademark of Red Hat, Inc. in the U.S. and other countries. - Microsoft and Hyper-V are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

+All other trademarks are property of their respective owners.
-Ethernet is a trademark of Fuji Xerox Corporation.

-PRIMECLUSTER is a registered trademark of Fujitsu Ltd.

-VMware is a registered trademark or trademark of VMware, Inc. in the United States and/or other jurisdictions.
+- Ethernet is a trademark of Fuji Xerox Corporation. - VMware is a registered trademark or trademark of VMware, Inc. in the United States and/or other jurisdictions. - PRIMECLUSTER is a registered trademark of Fujitsu Limited. - Other product names are product names, trademarks, or registered trademarks of these companies.